Bhart97/CDE-project/module/part a/README.md

 - Explore and understand how GitHub works.
 - Create the following: Python script and Bash script.
-- Save changes from their local repository to the remote repository.
+- Save changes from local repository to the remote repository.

 ## Setup